 You can decrease your cat’s chances of developing hairballs with regular grooming and brushing (to remove loose fur before your cat has a chance to ingest it).
 You may need to gradually get your cat used to being brushed by using positive reinforcement, but most cats enjoy the TLC.
-The FURminator deShedding pet brush is especially helpful, as it gently removes loose hairs in the top coat of a cat’s fur and the denser undercoat.
+Deshedding brushes are especially helpful, as they gently remove loose hairs in the top coat of a cat’s fur and the denser undercoat.

 Long-haired breeds should ideally be brushed daily.
 Removing fur clumps and hair mats before your cat has a chance to swallow a big wad of fur is also particularly beneficial.
 Clipping or shaving your long-haired cat may be necessary; you may wish to seek assistance from a professional pet groomer.

 Additionally, ask your vet about a feline diet formulated to help reduce hairball development.
 Hairball-control cat food contains increased fiber and contains fatty acids and other nutrients to improve your cat’s coat and reduce shedding.